Dietary Fiber Benefits That You Should Know

 Of the 665 that participated, 552 received the follow-up exam.
 At least one cancer developed in 16 percent of the calcium group, 29 percent in the fiber group and 20 percent in the placebo group.
 They say while the benefit of the calcium was not statistically significant, the increase in the soluble fiber group was.

 It is important to put such studies into perspective.
-So far, three major studies were published that looked at the relationship of dietary fiber and cancer.
+So far, three major studies were published that looked at the relationship between dietary fiber and cancer.
 Only the early stages of the adenoma-cancer sequences were studied.
 It was found that soluble fiber did not have a benefit in preventing recurrence of small polyps.
 This should not come as a surprise.
 Soluble fiber’s main action is in lowering of cholesterol and reduction of cardiovascular disease.
 It’s colon cancer prevention properties have been under investigation and merely hypothesized for years without concrete evidence.
 The latest three studies provide good evidence that indeed the role of soluble fiber in preventing colon cancer is probably not well founded.

 For prevention of colon cancer, insoluble fiber is the diet of choice.
 Insoluble fiber is not what was supplemented in these studies.
 Subjects in the last study were given psyllium, which consists of 71% soluble and 15% insoluble fiber.